phongsathorn1/pretty-confusion-matrix/README.md

 # Pretty Confusion Matrix for Python
-The Pretty Confusion Matrix in MatLab style for python, using seaborn and matplotlib.
+The Pretty Confusion Matrix in MATLAB style for python, using seaborn and matplotlib.

-This repository was forked and rewrite from [Wagner's Pretty print confusion matrix](https://github.com/wcipriano/pretty-print-confusion-matrix).
+This repository was forked and modified from [Wagner's Pretty print confusion matrix](https://github.com/wcipriano/pretty-print-confusion-matrix).

 **Examples**:

 <img src="Screenshots/conf_matrix_default.png" width="650" alt="Example of Pretty Confusion Matrix">

-## Quickstart
+## Usage
-This module get a pretty print confusion matrix from a np matrix or from a y_test and predition values

 - **Plot from numpy `x` and `y` vectors**
 ```python